-8 FIGURES FOR THE FUTURE: OUR PATH TO SUSTAINABILITY.
+8 FIGURES FOR THE FUTURE: OUR PATH TO SUSTAINABLE MANUFACTURING.

 Without sustainable manufacturing, there can be no eco-friendly mobility.
 That’s why MINI, as a BMW Group brand, also looks to attain maximum sustainability with its raw materials and in its plants.
 Read on to find out 8 facts about our path to a sustainable future.